alco-company/mortimer-bellis/WORKLOG.md

 * send notification to user - new task, remember to punch in/out, session about to close, more
 * pickup the mobile moving - ask if driving - enter odometer

+## 6/12/2024

+* send notification to user - new task, session about to close, more

 ## 5/12/2024

 * use over_time not overtime!!